okcoders/2019-javascript-2/class-03/README.md

 - [posts](https://jsonplaceholder.typicode.com/posts)
 - [todos](https://jsonplaceholder.typicode.com/todos)

-1) hit the posts route and print the first one to the console
+1) hit the posts route and print the number of posts for userId 8
 2) hit the todos route and print the number of todos that are not completed

 ### Marketing Mailer